 Turning Engagement Signals into Sales Opportunities

-Okay, so you know how to find likes on X. That’s step one.
-The real magic happens when you start turning those little hearts into actual conversations and warm leads.
-This is where social selling on X truly shines.
+Now that you know how to find likes on X, the value comes when you start turning those engagements into conversations and warm leads.
+This is where social selling on X becomes useful.

-Your mission is to spot potential customers who are consistently engaging with your content - or even your competitor’s.
-A single like is just a digital nod.
-But a pattern of likes is a genuine buying signal.
+The goal is to spot prospects who are consistently engaging with your content.
+A single like is a nod.
+A pattern of likes is an intent signal.

 For instance, if a marketing director at one of your target accounts likes three of your posts about AI in marketing this week, they’re not just scrolling.
 They’re actively researching and interested.